-Students registered for fewer than three full-credit classes (18 credit hours) or the equivalent of three half-credit (9 credit hours) classes in either the Fall or Winter term.
-A full credit class is equivalent to 6 credit hours.
+Students registered for fewer than three full-credit courses (18 credit hours) or the equivalent of three half-credit (9 credit hours) courses in either the Fall or Winter term.
+A full credit course is equivalent to 6 credit hours.